camunda/camunda/.ci/persistent-deployment/README.md

 You can see the created snapshot by checking the content of the [optimize-persistent-data](https://console.cloud.google.com/storage/browser/optimize-persistent-data;tab=objects?forceOnBucketsSortingFiltering=false&organizationId=669107107215&project=ci-30-162810&prefix=&forceOnObjectsSortingFiltering=false) bucket in the `camunda-ci` gcp project.

-## 3. PostgreSQL Database
+## PostgreSQL Database

 ### Database

 The `optimize-persistent` database is part of the `camunda-ci` gcp project.
 You can see it [here](https://console.cloud.google.com/sql/instances/optimize-persistent/overview?organizationId=669107107215&project=ci-30-162810).

 In order to access the database from the command line, you can follow the documentation [here](https://confluence.camunda.com/display/SRE/Connect+to+gcloud+SQL+database+instance).
-The username and password used to access the database are stored in [vault](https://vault.int.camunda.com/ui/vault/secrets/secret/show/k8s-camunda-ci/optimize/db) but this could only be access by INFRA team, so you should ask INFRA to share the credentials with you.
+The username and password used to access the database are stored in [vault](https://vault.int.camunda.com/ui/vault/secrets/secret/show/k8s-camunda-ci/optimize/db).

+ > You can request access to the DB credentials from the Infra team.

 ### Upgrade

-In order to upgrade the `optimize-persistent`, you can open a PR in github `infra-core` project and change [this line](https://github.com/camunda/infra-core/blob/stage/camunda-ci/terraform/google/prod/db.tf#L69).
+In order to upgrade the `optimize-persistent` database, you can open a PR in github `infra-core` project and change [this line](https://github.com/camunda/infra-core/blob/stage/camunda-ci/terraform/google/prod/db.tf#L157).

 ### Backup

 An automatic backup is configured for `optimize-persistent` nightly at 2am Berlin time.